Terms and Conditions

 Public / Bank holidays

 Castle School will be closed two weeks over the Christmas bank holidays.
 The exact dates change every year so please ask to ensure you do not want to study when the school is closed.
-The school wil be open for all other UK bank holidays ensuring your studies are not interrupted.
+The school will be closed for all other UK bank holidays.

 Resolution of Disputes